magento/devdocs/src/guides/v2.4/comp-mgr/sut/prereq-sut-checklist.md

 functional_areas:
   - Upgrade
 ---

-Before you upgrade to Magento 2.4, you must check whether you are using MySQL, Elasticsearch, or a third-party extension as your catalog search engine in your magento instance.
-The result determines what you must do **before** upgrading to Magento 2.4.
+Before you upgrade, running the Safe Upgrade Tool (SUT) determines what you must do **before** upgrading.

-The minimum requisites to run the Safe Upgrade Tool (SUT) are:
+The minimum requisites to run SUT are:

 | **Requisites** | **Constraints** |
 |----------------|-----------------|